-- environment.yml contains development dependencies that cannot be installed from PyPI/CRAN/Julia package registry - environment\osx.yml contains development dependencies for MacOSX.
-Should be the same as environment.yml, but currently without multi language support. - docs/sphinx/source/requirements.txt contains Python dependencies needed to build the documentation that can be installed from PyPI - docs/sphinx/source/conf.py contains a list of Python dependencies needed to build the documentation that cannot be installed from PyPI and need to be mocked when building the documentation.
-(We do not use conda to build the documentation because this is too time consuming.) - esmvaltool/install/R/r\requirements.txt contains R dependencies that can be installed from CRAN - esmvaltool/install/Julia/Project.toml contains Julia dependencies that can be installed from the default Julia package registry - setup.py contains all Python dependencies, regardless of their installation source - package/meta.yaml contains dependencies for the conda package; all Python and compiled dependencies that can be installed from conda should be listed here, but no Julia dependencies because doing that would make it impossible to solve the conda environment
+- environment.yml contains dependencies that cannot be installed from PyPI/Julia package registry - environment\osx.yml contains development dependencies for MacOSX.
+Should be the same as environment.yml, but currently without multi language support. - esmvaltool/install/Julia/Project.toml contains Julia dependencies that can be installed from the default Julia package registry - setup.py contains all Python dependencies, regardless of their installation source